louise-hsu/kickstarter-analysis/README.md

 - **Parent Category Chart - US**
 ![Parent Category Outcome - filtered US](https://github.com/louise-hsu/kickstarter-analysis/blob/master/Parent%20Category%20Outcome%20-%20filtered%20US.png)
-**Conclusion:** Looking at only the US Parent Category Chart, theatre is still the most popular parent category campaign.
+**Conclusion:** Looking at only the US Parent Category Chart, theatre is still the most popular parent category campaign, following the trend of popularity of theatre amount all countries.
 There were 525 successful theater campaigns in the United States.

 -  **Parent Category Outcomes - Theatre**